3rd Battalion, 11th Marines: Vietnam War

 In May 1965, Third Battalion was attached to Regimental Landing Team Seven and deployed to the Western Pacific.
 The battalion was assigned to the 3rd Marine Division in June 1965 and was later reassigned to the 1st Marine Division in March 1966 to October 1970, the battalion participated in the war in Vietnam, operating from Chu Lai, Da Nang, Dai Loc, and Hoi An.
 Third Battalion relocated to Camp Pendleton in October 1970 and was assigned to the Fifth Marine Amphibious Brigade.
 The battalion was reassigned in April 1971 to the First Marine Division, FMF.

 The Gulf War and the 1990s

 Third Battalion relocated to its current home at the Marine Corps Air Ground Combat Center Twentynine Palms, California in February 1990.
 The battalion participated in Operation Desert Shield and Operation Desert Storm in Southwest Asia from August 1990 to March 1991.

 From December 1992 to April 1993, the battalion was deployed as a Provisional Infantry Battalion to Mogadishu, Somalia for Operation Restore Hope.
 While in Somalia the battalion was instrumental in coordinating security for the city of Mogadishu with 12 other nations.
 On 20 January 1993, Pfc.
-Domingo Arroyo of Hotel Battery was killed in an ambush while on patrol in Mogadishu.
+Domingo Arroyo of Headquarters Battery was killed in an ambush while on patrol in Mogadishu.
 He was the first casualty of Operation Restore Hope.